Betarabbit14/NootBot/README.md

 What is NootBot?
 ---------------------
 A bot generally has a few different purposes in Discord: chat, music, permissions, or intergration.
-I intend to use NootBot mainly as a music bot, but a chat bot might be nessisary for me to learn Discord.Net
+I intend to use NootBot mainly as a music bot, but a chat bot might be necessary for me to learn Discord.Net

 ### Currently Learning